alexy-os/wp-fasty/.workspaces/frontend/src/uikits/ui8px/README.md

 ## Example

-See the [ChatExample](.examples/chat-example.tsx) for a full implementation of a chat interface using the UI8px design system.
+See the [Landing Page](./examples/landing-page-example.tsx) for a full implementation of a full page interface using the UI8px design system.